Beyond Band-Aids: Overlake Expert Shares Common Childhood Injuries and How to Avoid Them

 • Remove clutter and other hazards on floors.

 Falls are an inevitable part of childhood, but many injuries can be prevented with mindful precautions.
 By implementing these safety measures, you can significantly reduce the risk of falls and ensure your home is safer for your children.
-After all, the last place you'd want to be on a beautiful spring day is an emergency room or urgent care.
+After all, the last place you'd want to be on a beautiful summer day is an emergency room or urgent care.
 Remember, a little prevention goes a long way.

 It's important to always be prepared in the case of an emergency.
-Sign up today for one of Overlake's Infant Safety & CPR classes:
+Sign up today for one of Overlake's Infant Safety & CPR classes.

 Categories: